KishoreLOL21/Eat_Hacks_Web_UI/README.md

    ```
 3. Open `index.html` in a web browser to explore the UI.

-## Contributing

-Contributions are welcome!
-If you would like to enhance the project, feel free to fork the repository, make modifications, and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

 For any inquiries, reach out to the repository owner: [KishoreLOL21](https://github.com/KishoreLOL21).